Pradumnasaraf/DevOps/docs/github-actions/introduction.md

       - "**.js"
 ```

-- We can trigger the workflow when only when certain files in a directory are changed.
+- We can trigger the workflow only when files in a specific directory are changed.

 ```yaml
 on: